pawel-t-wolny/python-bloom-filter/README.md

 ![example workflow](https://github.com/pawel-t-wolny/sbloom/actions/workflows/pylint_and_black.yml/badge.svg)

-Python implementation of regular and scalable bloom filters based on the theoretical desctiption in the paper by Almeida et al. (2007).
+Python implementation of regular and scalable bloom filters based on the theoretical description in the paper by Almeida et al. (2007).

 Sources: